DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 - x-amz-date - with the appropriate date representing "now"
 - (optionally) x-amz-content-sha256

 > **NOTE**: the callout does not send the request.
 It merely sets the headers.
 Send the request with ServiceCallout!
+Or via an HTTPTarget.

 In the latter case, the policy emits the presigned URL into a context variable that you specify.
 Once again, the callout does not invoke that URL.
 It merely constructs it.
 You need to configure the proxy to send that URL to something that will invoke it.

 ## Details on Policy Configuration